codingartist-stack/Odinlandingpage/README.md

 # Odinlandingpage
 Odin project: landing page

 This project wants us to recreate a landing page using the image provided.
+I have to admit that it took me a about half way through to get the hang of things and to be able to select the items I wanted. going forward I want to be less afraid of using normal html tags to select items.

 Instructions as of 1/17/23